katsel/informatica-2016-arduino/README.md

 # Mikrocontroller am Beispiel Arduino - oder Der twitternde Farn

 ## Introduction
-* We are using an [ESP8266](https://de.wikipedia.org/wiki/ESP8266) Microcontroller.
+* We are using an [ESP8266](https://de.wikipedia.org/wiki/ESP8266)
+  Microcontroller named **WeMos D1**.
+  It comes in two revisions.

 ![WeMos D1: New and old revision](newrev-oldrev.jpg)

-(Pictured on top: new revision R2 and old revision of the WeMos D1)
+(Pictured: new revision R2 on top and old revision below)

 ## Installation